-A house is a structure of walls right?
+A house is a structure of walls, right?
 Not for everyone.
 This explains the need for some of the most exclusive mansions to go on sale.
-The latest in offing comes from Paris’ famed Avenue Foch that bears a $140 million price tag.
+The offing latest comes from Paris’ famed Avenue Foch that bears a $140 million price tag.
 This property is listed as the second most expensive residential property worldwide.
 Second to the $150 Spelling Manor in Beverly Hills.
-Built in 1912 for the Duchesse de Montmorency, the mansion was then acquired by Antenor Patino.
+Built-in 1912 for the Duchesse de Montmorency, the mansion was then acquired by Antenor Patino.

-The mansion spans to as much as 28,000 sq. ft. and features 12 bedrooms, 12 baths and four staff apartments.
-The house is dome up in 18th century wood panels, marble fireplaces and a humongous dining room by French painter Henri Rousseau.
-The interior also feature crystal chandeliers, Corinthian columns, gilded moldings and marble floors.
+The mansion spans as much as 28,000 sq. ft. and features 12 bedrooms, 12 baths, and four staff apartments.
+The house is dome up in 18th-century wood panels, marble fireplaces, and a humongous dining room by French painter Henri Rousseau.
+The interior also features crystal chandeliers, Corinthian columns, gilded moldings, and marble floors.